 Wood shingles and shakes usually come from red cedar, Alaskan yellow cedar or Eastern white cedar.
 These evergreens produce wood that is dimensionally-stable and naturally resistant to rot and insect attack.

-Tile roofs are most closely associated with Spanish style houses, but clay and concrete roofing products can be used with other architectural styles as well.
+Tile roofs have been used with Spanish style houses, but clay and concrete roofing products can be used with other architectural styles as well.